johnny555/coffee_robot/README.md

 5. Done forget to `source /opt/ros/kinetic/setup.bash` so that you can access the ros tools.
 6. Run `rviz`

+Don't forget to setup ROS_MASTER_URI, ROS_IP it also might be handy to add ubiquityrobot.local to /etc/hosts

 # TODO's

 [ ] Determine if the RPi4 has enough compute to do all tasks or if we need an external server.